 Thematically, this opening quatrain is a universal message—it’s about surrendering to love—a sunny afternoon adrift with music, wine, and love.
 How splendid is our short life on earth—how blissful our human moment.
 But formally and stylistically, this short quatrain is also packed with inspired Eastern and Western references, and I am delighting in the process of creating a new hybrid East/West quatrain form.

 The quatrains that follow, then, shape-shift into different physical, emotional, and psychic terrains.
 In a sequence, each quatrain competes with the others for recognition.
 I tried to make each one asstrong as possible—vivid, self-contained, yet open and elliptical enough for the reader to relish and reread many times to make per- sonal connections, to get the full resonance.
 And the experience of the entire sequence must be even more sumptuous than the parts.

 Poet Marilyn Chin was born in Hong Kong but grew up in Oregon, in the U.S. Northwest.
-A noted anthologist, translator and educator as well as a poet and novelist, Chin’s work distills her experiences both as an Asian American and as a politically attuned woman.
-Her poetry is noted...
+She earned a BA from the University of Massachusetts and MFA from the Iowa Writers’ Workshop.
+A noted anthologist, translator and educator as well as a poet and novelist, Chin’s work distills her...